Our bespoke ambitious curriculum is designed to provide high quality education for every child.

 Rosenshines 10 Principles of Instruction are at the heart of our teaching and learning and both children and staff regularly review their work, within and outside of the lesson, providing appropriate questioning, support and challenge.
 We ensure that learners understand the small steps they need to go through and use flexible and responsive teaching to move children on when they are ready.
 We provide them with opportunities to apply and develop their learning following clear modelling and demonstration of skills, building on their prior learning.
 Independent practice is a key element of our teaching process and we use this to ensure that children have the opportunity to refine and practise skills to show understanding.
 Daily, weekly and monthly review are used to support children with their working memory and enable them to continually practise skills and knowledge to support the learning process.

 Each subject area has a skills progression document which enables teachers to pitch the learning at the right level and sequenced building on prior understanding.
-This also supports through scaffolding and extend where needed.
+This learning journey is supports through scaffolding and extend where needed to ensure appropriate pitch for all learners.

 Our learning each term is coupled with our aspirational learning behaviours to support the children with their learning and overall developement.
 These learning behaviours are: